-NBA Trade Rumors: Los Angeles Lakers Sending Jordan Clarkson And Larry Nance Jr To Cleveland Cavaliers
+NBA Trade Rumors: Los Angeles Lakers Sending Jordan Clarkson, Larry Nance Jr To Cleveland Cavaliers, Says ESPN

 — Adrian Wojnarowski (@wojespn) February 8, 2018

-The Los Angeles Lakers loss their first-round draft pick to the Boston Celtics if it lands between Nos.
+The Los Angeles Lakers lose their first-round draft pick to the Boston Celtics if it lands between Nos.
 2-5.
-That is the result of a complicated draft day trade (courtesy of For The Win) between the Celtics and Philadelphia 76ers, which took place last June.
+That is the result of a complicated draft day trade (courtesy of For the Win) between the Celtics and Philadelphia 76ers, which took place last June.

 The Los Angeles Lakers odds of losing their pick to the Celtics were beginning to increase.
-A now motivated Isaiah Thomas could lead to more Lakers wins.
+A now-motivated Isaiah Thomas could lead to more Lakers wins.

 Questions remain for the Cleveland Cavaliers because the acquisitions of Jordan Clarkson and Larry Nance Jr. hampers them from conducting a more impactful trade.